 Professor of Greek

-Deputy Head of Department, Director of Undergraduate Studies, Director of Education, Department Education Committee, Department Academic Conduct Panel, SSLC Co-ordinator, Faculty Education Committee, Exams Committee
+Deputy Head of Department, Director of Education, Department Education Committee, Department Academic Conduct Panel, SSLC Co-ordinator, HRC, Faculty Education Committee, Faculty Undergraduate Appeals Committee

 University of Warwick, Coventry CV4 7AL